 “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms shall not be infringed.”

 Sometimes the “well regulated Militia” part gets glossed over in favor of "shall not be infringed."
 We need to take into account the entire statement and recognize how things have changed since it was written.

-For another, the weapons of 1776 are far different from those we have today.
-Single shot rifles and revolvers would be no match for an AR-15.
+For another, the weapons of 1776 are far different from those we have today - muskets and pistols would be no match for an AR-15.
 Just as laws have changed with the advent of trains, planes and automobiles, laws should reflect improvements in weaponry.
 Something as simple as registration and background checks can keep weapons out of the hands of those who would do harm to our families, communities, and nation.

 Despite what some fear-mongers have proclaimed, no one is coming for your guns!
 No one is taking away your right to defend your family or your country!
 Certainly not me.
 But I do believe that putting fair restrictions on what I call "weapons of family destruction" will keep our citizens safe.